-ComASP delivers real MIC results for antimicrobial agents which are not included in the cards of automated equipments or that are specifically indicated to be used in broth microdilution rather than agar diffusion methods.
-ComASP is also available for customizable assortments of agents and concentration ranges, to meet special needs of laboratories of any sizes carrying out antimicrobial susceptibility tests.
+ComASP® delivers real MIC results for antimicrobial agents that are indicated by the international guidelines to be used in broth microdilution rather than agar diffusion, agar dilution or automated/semi-automated methods.
+ComASP® is also available for customizable assortments of agents and concentration ranges, to meet special needs of laboratories of any sizes carrying out antimicrobial susceptibility tests.

 At the end of the incubation period watch for the growth in the wells and determine the MIC, i.e. the lowest concentration of antibiotic that inhibits visible growth.